-KRS CPAs was recently named as one of the 2018 Accounting Today’s Best Accounting Firms to Work for.
-This marks the fifth time the Paramus-based firm has received this prominent award.
+KRS CPAs was named as one of the Accounting Today’s 2018 Best Accounting Firms to Work for.
+This marks the sixth time the Paramus-based firm has received this prominent award.

 Accounting Today, the leading media and digital resource for public accountants, recognizes the best 100 accounting firms in the United States that excel in their efforts to build quality workplaces for their staff.Read More